pickletiff/tifftiff-dataviz-portfolio/final-project-part-one.md

 Top left is seeing the viewership of dance competition related shows.
 As of now I found data for "Dancing with the Stars" and "Dance Moms"

 Bottom right is comparing competition entry fees with prize money.
 Individual dances do not cost as much; however, adding all the dance entries up and comparing it to the prize money (which isn't always money or of monetary value) is quite drastic.
 This chart will likely be the hardest to recreate since the data isn't necessarily centralized or well documented on reliable sites.

+I think it'll be good to have more data on viewership of ballet performances.
+I could create multiple lines on a graph to compare!

 # The data
 > Data source(s) and how they will be used...